tsackton/taelgar/_MoC/Status Tags.md

 - **status/mike**, **status/tim**: Either Mike or Tim or both should review the note contents and remove their own status/name when they are happy with the note contents.
 Use when the author of the note wants the other person to confirm before switching away from a needswork status or similar.
 Only remove status/yourownname.
 Perfectly reasonable to create a note with status/yourownname to remind yourself to review in the future.
 Typically the last status tag on a note.
 - **status/unknown** for the status of the note is unclear
 - **status/update** for notes where game events have changed things, but these are not captured in the note body yet.
+- **status/complex** for pages that have wide implications or are large projects that are not really started, or where the implications of changes are far reaching

 **Work Tracking Notes**
 In addition to tracking the canonical status of the information in a note, status tags can be used to track needed work.